Porsche Taycan saloon review

 - Limited luggage room

 - Lack of compatible chargers

-Unveiled at the Frankfurt Motor Show in 2019, the Taycan is based on new underpinnings that will later sit beneath the Audi e-tron GT.
-It combines some of the styling cues of the Porsche Panamera and 911 but has its own unique personality.
+Unveiled at the Frankfurt Motor Show in 2019, the Taycan was based on new underpinnings that now also sit beneath the Audi e-tron GT.
+It combines some of the styling cues of the Porsche 911 and Panamera but has its own unique personality.
 That's especially true at the front, where rectangular LED headlights are flanked by four DRLs and active air vents open and close to cool the car or reduce drag, as required.
 At the rear there's a full-width LED light bar and a spoiler that pops up when more downforce is necessary.

 The Turbo and Turbo S models both use the same 93kWh battery back and have 617bhp in their normal driving modes.
 However, launch control sees power increase to 671bhp for the Turbo and 750bhp for the Turbo S, meaning the Taycan can get from 0-62mph in as little as 2.8 seconds.
 Its steering feels accurate and natural, and in Sport or Sport+ mode, the Taycan feels incredibly agile considering it weighs over two tonnes.

 Even on narrow, challenging British roads, the Taycan doesn't lose its sense of composure, defying its hefty weight.
 The nose turns almost instantly into corners and you can sense from how the car behaves that more power is going to the rear wheels than those at the front.

 The GTS is particularly good at hiding the Taycan’s weight, with fantastic handling and agility that is missing from many electric cars.
 It has 590bhp and four-wheel drive, which enables a 3.7-second 0-62mph time.
 Porsche’s GTS models aren’t lightweight specials; they combine driving thrills with plenty of standard features and everyday usability.
 That makes the GTS one of our favourite versions of the Taycan.